What happened to the first Brighton team to play at Withdean?

 Andy Crosby

-This was Andy Crosby’s Brighton debut and he would go onto become one of those classic, no-nonsense players around whom so much of the Albion’s success under Adams was built.
+The 6-0 win over Mansfield was Andy Crosby’s Brighton debut.
+He would go onto become one of those classic, no-nonsense players around whom so much of the Albion’s success under Adams was built.

-Long before Inigo Calderon was scoring goals with his face, Crosby was doing so with his ear, netting what proved to be the winner in a 1-0 success over Blackpool at Withdean.
+Long before Inigo Calderon was scoring goals with his face, Crosby was doing so with his ear when netting what proved to be the winner in a 1-0 success over Blackpool at Withdean.

-Simon Morgan’s arrival in the summer of 2001 proved to be the end of Crosby’s Brighton career and he left after 85 games for Oxford before joining Scunthorpe United.
+Simon Morgan’s arrival in the summer of 2001 proved to be the end of Crosby’s Brighton career.
+After 85 games for the Albion, he joined Oxford and then Scunthorpe United.

-It was at Glanford Park that Crosby first encountered Nigel Adkins and the two have been pretty much inseparable since, with Crosby serving as assistant to everyone’s favourite David Brent tribute act at the Irons, Southampton, Reading, Sheffield United and Hull City.
+It was at Glanford Park that Crosby first encountered Nigel Adkins and the two developed a very successful partnership.
+Crosby served as assistant to everyone’s favourite David Brent tribute act at the Irons, Southampton, Reading, Sheffield United and Hull City.

 Jamie Campbell playing for Brighton